Micro-Macro Decomposition of Particle Swarm Optimization Methods: Particle Swarm Optimization methods for constrained problems

 An example of $r(x)$ is the distance of the point $x\in\mathbb{R}^d$ from $\mathcal{M}$, e.g.,

 The objective function $ \mathcal{F}_\beta$ coincides with the objective function $\mathcal{F}$ in the feasible set.

-The goal is to obtain the same minimizer $x^*$ for the penalized problem as for the constrained problem, for finite values of $\beta$.
-Penalization techniques that have this property are called exact penalization\cite{bonnans,BERTSEKAS}. \begin{property} A function $\mathcal{F}_\beta:\Omega \to \mathbb{R}$ is called an exact penalty function at a local minimum $x^*$ of \eqref{prob_init}, if $x^*$ is a local minimum of \eqref{prob_pen}. \end{property} $F_\beta$ satisfies Property \ref{property1}, if $\beta$ is sufficiently large.
+The goal is to obtain the same minimizer $x^*_{\mathcal{M}}$ for the penalized problem as for the constrained problem, for finite values of $\beta$.
+Penalization techniques that have this property are called exact penalization. \begin{property} A function $\mathcal{F}_\beta:\Omega \to \mathbb{R}$ is called an exact penalty function at a local minimum $x^*_{\mathcal{M}}$ of \eqref{prob_init}, if $x^*_{\mathcal{M}}$ is a local minimum of \eqref{prob_pen}\cite{bonnans,BERTSEKAS}. \end{property} $F_\beta$ satisfies Property \ref{property1}, if $\beta$ is sufficiently large.
 If $r$ is non-differentiable, then $\beta$ is finite.
 We define this finite but a priori unknown value as $\Bar{\beta}$

 In the case of the PSO, as done for the CBO in \cite{borghi2021constrained}, we choose $\beta$ by an adaptive strategy \cite{herty}.
 The idea is to test whether the violation value $r(x)$ is less than or equal to a fixed tolerance.
 If the condition is satisfied, the feasibility requirement is increased.
 If the condition is not fulfilled, however, the penalty parameter $\beta$ is increased.
-The adaptive algorithm is explained in detail in Section \ref{constrained_alg}.\\
+The adaptive algorithm is explained in detail in Section \ref{constrained_alg}.\\ To summarize, the exact penalization was employed, thereby converting the initial problem \eqref{prob_init} into an unconstrained one \eqref{prob_pen}.
+This approach enables the employment of the penalized PSO method.
+The incorporation of the penalty function introduces a non-differentiability into the objective function.
+However, this does not pose a significant challenge for the PSO method, as it does not depend on derivatives, thereby negating the necessity for differentiability.
+An additional benefit is that by implementing an adaptive update to the parameter, a convergence to the solution of constrained problem \eqref{prob_init} is achieved.
+Furthermore, the method enables the resolution of constrained problems with unconnected constraints.
+In Section \ref{sec:numerical_results} various simulations are presented in which the feasible set $\mathcal{M}$ is not connected.